pwrstudio/txtblock/whitepaper.md

 Google rebranding as Alphabet, proposing to organize the information of the world.
 All the information. privatization of words

 ## Background

-What does it mean to publish in a time of xxxxxx?
-According to the dictionary it is either the business of producing books and magazines or – more broadly – the act of making something public and drawing attention to it.
-Whereas in the not so distant past publishing was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
+What does the verb “to publish” mean in a time of hyper circulation?
+According to the dictionary “publishing” is either the business of producing books and magazines or – more broadly – the act of making something public and drawing attention to it.
+Whereas in the not so distant past this activity was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
 The technology needed for making something public is now omnipresent and the line between private and public is effectively blurred.
-While the action of having printed, bound and distributed a book, for instance, is an unmistakeable step from the private to the public sphere.
+While the action of printing, binding and distribuing a book is an unmistakeable step from the private to the public sphere.
 In contrast many current publishing tools exist in a grey zone in-between.
+Is publishing then a anachronistic term best left behind in the age of paper?

+There is the problem of long-term addressability of information: Address might change, servers go down, companies go out of business.
+Schemes such as DOI (Digital Object Identifier) or PURL (Persistent uniform resource locator) have been implemented to come to terms with this.

-There is additionally the problem of conservation and ownership of the published information.
-Stored by a few major players, to be analysed and mined for commercial value. authority names
+In addition there is the problem of increasingly centralized ownership of the published information.
+Stored by a few major players, forming the core resource of their business model.
+A resource to be analysed and mined for commercial value.

-Address might change, servers go down, companies go out of business.

-Adddressed by schemes such as DOI (Digital Object Identifier) or PURL (Persistent uniform resource locator), centralized system governance and management, payment, institutional backing, high barrier to entry, Registration Authority

-ot reliant on any organization

-published as an ISO standard where the actual document is not available without payment.
+## Proposal

+We propose a decentralised platform for publishing and distribution of digital texts.

-The criteria we set up for a publication are:
+The criteria we set up for what constitutes a publication are:
 - publicly available
-- uniquely referable
+- uniquely referrable

-## Proposal

-We propose a decentralised system for publishing and distribution of digital text – a sort of ISBN for digital publications.

-open standards

 The system consists of three parts